celo-org/celo-threshold-bls-rs/crates/dkg-cli/README.md

 This crate provides a CLI to the provided DKG.

 As explained in [`dkg-core`](../dkg-core), there are a few phases.
 For each phase, users perform some computation which is then published to a "board".
 An authenticated channel is assumed for publishing to the board.
-In this CLI, the board is assumed to be a smart contract on the Celo Blockchain.
+In this CLI, the board is assumed to be a smart contract on a EVM compatible chain.
 Before advancing to each of the next phases, the board gathers all participants' contributions and combines them in a data structure which gets downloaded from the chain.
 These contributions are then used by each participant in the next round.

 ## Participating in the DKG